Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 London – The U.K. government has had a detailed plan for what happens after the death of Queen Elizabeth II prepared for many years.
 Codenamed Operation London Bridge, with a long list of sub-operations laying out plans for the individual components of the plan, it was a closely guarded secret.

-After the queen passed away on Thursday, the plans were reported widely by British media.
-Below is what we can expect to see in the roughly 10 days between Queen Elizabeth II's passing, and her state funeral:
+After the queen's death on Thursday, the plans were reported widely by British media.
+Below is what we can expect to see in the roughly 10 days between Queen Elizabeth II's passing and her state funeral:

 On Friday, King Charles III and his wife Camilla, now the Queen Consort, will return to London.